 Clinton has extensive training and experience in psychotherapy and relationship counselling.
 He has an Advanced Diploma in Gestalt Therapy and a post-graduate degree in counselling and psychotherapy.

 Clinton's specialisation in relationship concerns and issues has been helping couples work through their problems for over 20 years.
 He has comprehensive training in the Developmental Model of Couples Therapy, the Psychological Approach to Couples Therapy (PACT), the Gottman Method of Couples Therapy, and couples work using Gestalt Therapy.

 Clinton is registered with Gestalt Australia New Zealand (GANZ) and The Psychotherapists and Counsellors Federation of Australia (PACFA).
 He follows the ethical guidelines of both organizations in his practice.

 What to expect in couples counselling

-Couples counselling intends to help both individuals learn about each other and develop the tools to help them feel love and support in the relationship.
+Couples counselling intends to improve communication, help both individuals learn about each other and develop the tools to help them feel love and support in the relationship.
 Getting to the centre of the issue isn't always straightforward, but learning how to do that and then working to resolve it together can bring couples closer and strengthen their bond.

 You want to feel like your needs are being heard and seen, and it's best to find a therapist that makes you both feel that way.